Fritz Moen

 Fritz Yngvar Moen (17 December 1941 – 28 March 2005) was a Norwegian man wrongfully convicted of two distinct murders, serving a total of 18 years in prison.
 After the convictions were quashed, an official inquiry was instigated to establish what had gone wrong in the authorities' handling of the case, and on 25 June 2007 the commission delivered harsh criticism to the police, the prosecution and the courts in what was immediately termed Norway's worst miscarriage of justice of all time.

 Moen was deaf and had a severe speech impediment.
 He was also partially paralysed, but had normal intelligence and good memory.

+Early life

+Moen was the son of a Norwegian woman (Betzy Moen) and a German corporal (Fritz Robert Hellmann).
+His father served during the German occupation of Norway in the Second World War.
+Moen was deaf from birth, and his mother decided she could not take care of him.
+In June 1943 he was placed in an orphanage in Skjeberg.
+It is unclear whether he lived with his mother in the period before this, or whether he was already staying in an infant home.

+Moen's father died on the Eastern Front in 1944 and never met his son.
+Fritz had little or no contact with his mother after he arrived at the orphanage.
+The mother married in 1947.
+She later had two sons.

+Moen was born almost deaf and had no contact with other deaf people, neither children nor adults, from the time he was 1½ years old until he was 7-8 years old.
+In the childhood years when hearing children learn to speak and understand concrete and abstract concepts and nuances, Moen grew up without adequate opportunities and had a stunted development.
+He had no family or other contacts to go to on weekends and holidays.
+These conditions were, according to witness psychologists and deaf interpreters, a contributing factor to his later social problems and major problems with language comprehension.

 Initial conviction and sentencing

 Moen was convicted for two separate rapes and murders, both in Trondheim: